LakeEffectRobotics/LED_sign_board/README.md

 Upload your program
 ===================

+*Sign up for GitHub
+*Ask Mr. Wood to be added to our repository
+*Clone the project
-Fork the repository
+*Fork the repository
+*Add your program

-Issue a pull request
+*Issue a pull request